Carlie Hanson

 Carlie Hanson (born May 18, 2000) is an American singer-songwriter.
 In 2018, she released the song "Only One", which garnered attention after being featured on a playlist curated by Taylor Swift.
 She released her debut extended play, Junk, in June 2019.
 This was followed by her 2020 extended play, DestroyDestroyDestroyDestroy.
 Her debut album, Tough Boy, was released in February 2022.
+She followed up with her album Wisconsin on March 10, 2023.

 Early life and education

 Hanson was born and raised in Onalaska, Wisconsin.
 She was inspired to become a singer by Justin Bieber and, at 14, she and a friend began posting cover songs on YouTube, hoping to follow Bieber's path.